Low-resolution spectroscopic characterisation of five poorly known Galactic stellar clusters: The impact of different distance estimates on the chemodynamical analysis

 \section{The impact of different distance estimates on the chemodynamical analysis}

-In Section \ref{sec:analysis}, we adopted the distance estimates by \citet{paust2014} for Koposov 1 and Koposov 2, namely $34.9\pm1.6$ kpc and $33.3\pm1.5$ kpc, respectively.
-However, the literature reports significantly discrepant values: in the discovery paper by \citet{koposov2007}, distances of $\sim50$ kpc for Koposov 1 and $\sim40$ kpc for Koposov 2 were estimated, while more recent works suggest 48.3 kpc for Koposov 1 \citep{munoz2018} and 24 kpc for Koposov 2 \citep{geha2026}.
+In Section \ref{sec:analysis}, we adopted a set of homogeneous distance estimates by \citet{paust2014} for Koposov 1 and Koposov 2, namely $34.9\pm1.6$ kpc and $33.3\pm1.5$ kpc, respectively.
+However, the literature reports significantly discrepant values for these two systems: in the discovery paper by \citet{koposov2007}, distances of $\sim50$ kpc for Koposov 1 and $\sim40$ kpc for Koposov 2 were estimated, while more recent works suggest 48.3 kpc for Koposov 1 \citep{munoz2018} and 24 kpc for Koposov 2 \citep{geha2026}.

 Here we briefly assess how adopting these alternative distances affects both the dynamical properties of the clusters and the inferred metallicities.
-If Koposov 1 is placed at 48.3 kpc, it would become dynamically compatible with an association with the Cetus progenitor, as proposed by \citet[][eDR3 edition]{massari19}, and the derived metallicity becomes $\sim0.2$ dex more metal-poor, still not enough to match the metallicity of Cetus stars ($\feh\sim -2.1$ dex).
+If Koposov 1 is placed at 48.3 kpc, it would become dynamically compatible with an association with the Cetus progenitor, as proposed by \citet[][eDR3 edition]{massari19}, and the derived metallicity becomes $\sim0.2$ dex more metal-poor.
 Koposov 2, on the other hand, remains high energy and unassociated for all the distances considered, although larger assumed distances naturally move it at higher orbital energies, $L_{\mathrm{z}}$, and $L_{\perp}$.
-We note that adopting a distance of 24 kpc would make its RGB star $\sim0.15$ dex more metal-rich, still consistent with the metallicity provided by \citet{geha2026}.
+We note that adopting a distance of 24 kpc would make its RGB star $\sim0.15$ dex more metal-rich.